gonzalo-bulnes/simple_token_authentication/README.md

 ### Hooks

 One hook is currently available to trigger custom behaviour after an user has been successfully authenticated through token authentication.
-To use it, override the `after_successful_token_authentication` method in the corresponding token authentication handler:
+To use it, implement or mixin a module with an `after_successful_token_authentication` method that will be ran after authentication from a token authentication handler:

 ```ruby
 # app/controller/application_controller.rb